bobbin-rs/bobbin-sdk/doc/Goals.md

 On the other hand, the Rust community has a big interest in having a ecosystem that deals with these issues.

-The history of computing shows that big gains are often made by languages that make their problems bigger and find a way to solve them.
-Python decided to make "batteries included" so that users could tackle a broad set of problems with just the standard library; Ruby as a community embraced all aspects of writing web application servers and achieved widespread usage in that domain; Go took that a step further by making concurrency easy while solving packaging and deployment with single-binary application.
+The history of computing shows that big gains are often made by projects that make their problems bigger than they used to be and then solve them.
+Python decided to make "batteries included" so that users could tackle a broad set of problems with just the standard library.
+Ruby On Rails embraced all aspects of writing web application servers and achieved widespread usage in that domain.
+Go took that a step further by making concurrency easy while solving packaging and deployment with single-binary applications.

 Bobbin does the same by making the problem bigger.
 The goal isn't just to make it possible to program MCUs with Rust; embedded programming in Rust needs to be better (much better) than